B I O G R A P H Y

-For the past 19 years Bruce has worked on sculpting his subjects by focusing less on strict anatomical correctness but more on capturing the deeper meaning of the animals he observes.
+For over 20 years Bruce has worked on sculpting his subjects by focusing less on strict anatomical correctness but more on capturing the deeper meaning of the animals he observes.
 Bruce says “it is natural for every artist to grow and evolve in one’s artistic journey” and as a result he has started sculpting a series of pieces with a contemporary aspect, which he feels portrays the animals in a different light but still encompasses the essence of the animals surroundings, spirit and behaviour.
 In addition, Bruce has added a human element to his works where he attempts to portray a deep indelible bond that we as humans have with the earth and nature.

 Bruce’s latest undertaking has been that of a monumental size lion sculpture which is a commission piece from Ceawlin Thynn, Viscount Weymouth of the Longleat family estate, who Bruce met during one of his trips to the UK.
 The piece has been created to celebrate the 50th anniversary of Longleat Safari Park, the first of its kind in the UK.
 Though he has previously sculpted numerous life size and larger than life size pieces, this monumental lion is, to date, his biggest sculpture yet.